-- C Explain what their new card will be used for - Q Review Statements of Understanding - Effective Date of Coverage - Customer Service Telephone Numbers - □ Make sure the application is filled out fully and accurately - U Submit the applications the same day you receive them - NEVER help a consumer enroll via a Consumer Website if you are physically present (you can assist them over the phone) - Only enroll clients online using an approved agent enrollment tool (ex.
-MedicareCenter, LEAN, Connecture, mProducer, Ascend, etc.) - Ask Yourself: Is this the best plan for my Client? - Give client your contact info and urge them to call you or the Plan with questions/ issues - NOT Medicare
+- Special Needs (DME, etc.) - Value-Added Services - · Explain what their new card will be used for - Review Statements of Understanding - Effective Date of Coverage - Customer Service Telephone Numbers - Make sure the application is filled out fully and accurately - Submit the applications the same day you receive them - NEVER help a consumer enroll via a Consumer Website if you are physically present (you can assist them over the phone) - Only enroll clients online using an approved agent enrollment tool (ex.
+MedicareCenter, LEAN, Connecture, mProducer, Ascend, etc.) - Ask Yourself: Is this the best plan for my Client? - · Give client your contact info and urge them to call you or the Plan with questions/issues - NOT Medicare